cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     - an error acknowledgement is returned.
   - Otherwise,
     - the height of the subsequent block is mapped to `packet.data.id`;
-    - if the CCV channel status is not `VALIDATING`, then it is set to `VALIDATING` and the channel ID is set as the provider channel;
+    - if the CCV channel status is not `VALIDATING`, then
+      - the CCV channel status is set to `VALIDATING`;
+      - the channel ID is set as the provider channel;
+      - the pending slash requests are sent to the provider chain;
     - `packet.data.updates` are appended to `pendingChanges`;
     - `(packet, unbondingTime)` is added to `unbondingPackets`, where `unbondingTime = currentTimestamp() + UnbondingPeriod`;
     - a nil acknowledgement is returned, i.e., the acknowledgement will be sent asynchronously.